-Small companies seeking to fill vacancies need to have a presence where potential candidates are looking for jobs which is increasingly social media channels, such as LinkedIn and Xing etc. Without social media recruitment, SMEs can fail to reach target groups and also miss out on candidates not actively looking for a new job, but who may be willing to switch company.
+Small companies seeking to fill vacancies need to have a presence where potential candidates are looking for jobs – and that’s increasingly on social media channels, such as LinkedIn, Xing, Facebook and Snapchat, etc. Without social media recruitment, SMEs can fail to reach target groups and also miss out on candidates who aren’t actively looking for a new job, but who may be willing to switch company.
+From simply sharing a job advertisement to active discussions with potential candidates, there is a wide range of possibilities.
 But what requirements need to be met to ensure successful social media recruitment?

 Successfully launching social media recruitment